5 die, two missing after car falls into Bhakra canal in Rupnagar district | Law-Order

 - India

-Five people died while two were feared washed away after the car in which they were travelling was hit from behind by a bus and fell into the Bhakra canal near Ahmedpur village here on Monday, police said.
+Five people, including a Rajasthan doctor and his wife, died while two children were feared washed away after the car in which they were travelling was hit from behind by a bus and fell into the Bhakra canal here on Monday, police said.

-Police have recovered bodies of two men, two women and a child while two children were feared to have been washed away in strong current of water.

-Deputy Superintendent of Police Ravinder Singh, who was present at the accident spot, said the car bearing Rajasthan registration number plate, was returning from Sri Anandpur Sahib and headed to Sikar in Rajasthan.
+The accident occurred near Ahmedpur village in Rupnagar when the doctor along with his family and brother-in-law and his family were returning from Himachal Pradesh in a car.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)